ICHydro/Riverlabs/docs/en/operation/quick-start/data-download.md

 - **MicroSD card reader** (USB or built into your computer)
 - Access to the logger to remove the SD card
-- A computer with spreadsheet software (e.g., Excel, Google Sheets, etc.)
+- A computer with spreadsheet software (e.g., Excel or Google Sheets)

 ## Step 1: Safely Remove the SD Card